yodaxtah/jakx-c-kernel-decompiled/README.md

 The address of the binary dump from PCSX2 and the decrypted ELF match exactly.
 As most of the initial work was still in the memory dump, which was the most relevant for the decompilation of the `game/jakx` and `common/jakx` C++ code, I created a few scripts to go through the code and usually interactively ask whether to override a symbol or not.

 To execute them, I simply copied over the code into Ghidraton (but the Python Window should work to with some small changes, normally).
 Most scripts (are horribly coded but) work fine.
 It is recommended though to minimally understand what the scripts do, after all they're small anyway.
 If you're not familiar with the Ghidra API, some knowledge on them could always be handy --- you could ask Perplexity/ChatGPT, as they surprisingly know the API very well!

+Note however that some specific sce symbols (e.g. `sceLseek`, etc.) have a 8 byte address mismatch to my (and anyone's?) memory dump, for some reason.
+That might be a bug in the function label porting script, where I use +/- to offset and navigate the code.

 In one of the scripts, you might be getting this error when you try to apply a signature override in Ghidra.
 (I came across it when doing this manually.)
 This should occur whenever the function call has a BLUE label "ptr_addr1_addr2".
 If it's either WHITE or simply "LAB_addr", then it's fine and shouldn't happen.